 Parrots have a broad decibel range of between 60 and 155 decibels.

-To put these numbers into context, 65 decibels is equivalent to human laughter, and the average human talking voice is 60 decibels.
-In comparison, 155 decibels is like a jet engine or fireworks.
+To put these numbers into context, 65 decibels is equivalent to human laughter, and the average human speaking voice is 60 decibels.
+In comparison, 155 decibels is like a jet engine or fireworks going off.

 While 65 decibels is a manageable amount of noise, 155 decibels is very noisy.
-This impressive noise feat belongs to the nanday parakeet (also known as the black-hooded parakeet or nanday conure).
+This loud noise feat belongs to the nanday parakeet (also known as the black-hooded parakeet or nanday conure).

 Parrot Decibel Chart

-The average decibel levels of the nosiest and quietest parrots are as follows:
+The average decibel levels of parrots are as follows:

 Quietest Parrots